Tree That Owns Itself: Legend

 The story of the Tree That Owns Itself is widely known and is almost always presented as fact.
-However, only one person—the anonymous author of "Deeded to Itself"—has ever claimed to have seen Jackson's deed to the tree.
+Only one person—the anonymous author of "Deeded to Itself"—has ever claimed to have seen Jackson's deed to the tree.
 Most writers acknowledge that the deed is lost or no longer exists—if in fact it ever did exist.
 Such a deed would have no legal effect.
 Under common law, the recipient of a piece of property must have the legal capacity to receive it, and the property must be delivered to—and accepted by—the recipient.
 Both are impossible for a tree to do, as it isn't a legal person.

-William H. Jackson did own the property on the opposite side of Dearing Street from the tree.
-That plot included the present-day 226 Dearing Street, but in the early 19th century it was simply designated Lot #14.
-The tree, however, is located on a portion of what had been Lot #15.
+William H. Jackson owned the property on the opposite side of Dearing Street from the tree.
+That plot included the present-day 226 Dearing Street.
+In the early 19th century it was simply designated Lot #14.
+The tree is located on a portion of what had been Lot #15.
 Jackson and his wife Mildred, along with a J. A. Cobb, sold their property to a Dr. Malthus Ward in 1832, the same year cited on a plaque as being the date of the tree's deed.
 The Clarke County real estate indices contain no indication of when or from whom Jackson originally purchased the property, although much of the land in that area is reported to have belonged to a Major James Meriwether.
-Even though Jackson may have lived near the tree as an adult, his childhood was actually spent in Jefferson County, not in Athens, making it unlikely that he had experienced idyllic childhood summers playing beneath the tree's branches.